 Fit and finish is top-notch and the good quality resonates even with the levers and footpegs of the bike.
 The rubber grip on the footpeg can be removed to expose the rugged spiked treatment it gets that offers loads of grip.
 Even the switches and brake cables feel built to last.
 The seat is the same one that’s shared between the two bikes and blends in with the design silo.
 The back luggage bridge and the semi-off-road Metzeler rubber adds further character and completes the tourer/off-roader look of the baby GS.

-This level of comfort makes it quite a companion for long journeys.
-We were constantly riding at triple digit speeds and while there’s no real vibrations that filter through the seat, crank it over 7000RPM and you do notice a tad bit of vibration creeping in on the footpegs.
+The relaxed riding position and comfortable soft seats make it quite a companion for long journeys.
+There’s plenty of room for the pillion at the back as well, with some more space left for resting backpacks thanks to the luggage bridge.
+We were constantly riding at triple-digit speeds and while there’s no real vibrations that filter through the seat, crank it over 7000RPM and you do notice a tad bit of vibration creeping in on the footpegs.
 It’s nothing that unsettles you, but a bit more refinement would have been appreciated.

 However, to be honest, the 310GS feels more at home when it’s off the road.
 Yes, it has the same tubular steel frame and the long swingarm, but the frame on the GS has been fitted with different attachment points to accentuate comfort.
 You get 180mm of spring travel along with the bigger 19in front alloy wheel as well.
 Riding through muck, loose gravel and uneven terrain is where this BMW shines.
 It is so capable of handling rough terrain that it begs the question - Why hasn’t BMW touted the GS as a proper off-roader?

 Apart from the fact that it limits the user base, there’s hardly any other reason we can think of.
 People have taken their Bajaj Chetaks to Ladakh and I’m pretty sure the BMW is more than capable of it.
 Not so fast.
 There’s another tiny detail that I’ve not mentioned and that’s the puny 11 litre fuel tank.
-We did not have enough time to map out the fuel efficiency, but BMW claims 30kmpl.
+We averaged close to 25kmpl in the city and slightly more on highway runs.
 In places where there are fewer pump stations, this could be an issue.

 Braking is handled via a 300mm single disc at the front and a 240mm unit at the back.
 2-channel ABS comes standard, of course, but this can be turned off on the GS.
 The brake lines are steel-wrapped and the quality shines through.
 These brakes are in a single word - amazing.
-They bring you to a stop fast but in a settled manner and there’s no wobble or anything even when you hit them hard.
+They bring you to a stop fast but in a settled manner and there’s no wobble or anything even when you hit them hard with ABS handling it.